ember-template-lint/ember-template-lint/README.md

 ```

 When ran through the linter's `verify` method, we would have a single result indicating that
-the `bare-strings` rule found an error.
+the `no-bare-strings` rule found an error.

 ## Install